 PoPETS double-blind peer review process is similar to other top-tier computer security conferences, including phases for bidding, reviews, author rebuttals, discussion among reviewers, and consensus recommendation.
-By having four issues per year, to which articles can be resubmitted once previous reviews have been addressed.
+By having four issues per year, and enabling resubmissions, PoPETs hopes to improve the quality of the published articles as well as the peer-review experience for both authors and reviewers.

-Articles submitted to this issue were reviewed by 102 members of the Editorial Board and 64 External Reviewers.
+Articles submitted to this issue were reviewed by 106 members of the Editorial Board and 75 External Reviewers.
 The submitted articles, reviews, and discussion were available to all members of the editorial board that did not have a conflict of interest with the authors of the article.
 To identify conflicts of interest, the editorial board membership was published before submissions were opened and authors were asked to indicate members with whom any of the authors had a conflict of interest.
-In addition, editorial board members were asked to list the authors and institutions with which they have conflicts of interest.
+In addition, editorial board memkostas@lix.polytechnique.fr bers were asked to list the authors and institutions with which they have conflicts of interest.
 Finally, the editorial board chairs also checked for missed conflicts.
 Editorial board members were welcome to submit articles, while the chairs were precluded from doing so.